ali-johnston/2024_trends-abundance-paper/README.md

 ## Data

-The datasets required to run the above scripts are in the `data/` directory.
+The datasets required to run the above scripts should be located in a `data/` directory within the project.
+These are all available at a Dryad repository referenced in the published paper.
 They are primarily tabular data in either CSV or Parquet format (Parquet files can be read into R using the `arrow` R package), and there is a single GeoPackage containing spatial data.
 The datasets and associated columns are as follows

 **`trends-season-dates.csv`:** a list of all 495 species included in the study.
 - `species_code`: 6-letter eBird species code.